nwg-piotr/RamblerGPXEditor/README.md

 Rambler GPX Editor
 ===================================

-This project is an attempt to create a GPX editor, based on an existing commercial application code, but this time using opensource APIs and open data.
+This project is an attempt to create an open source and open data visual GPX editor.

 **Activities:**